 How we take care of your dress for you

-Inspection – when you bring your dress to us we closely examine it and identify the areas that need attention.
+When you bring your dress to us we closely examine it and identify the areas that need attention.

-Cleaning and finishing – using products imported especially from the USA we painstakingly hand clean and press or steam your dress to a high professional standard.
+Using products imported especially from the USA we painstakingly hand clean and press or steam your dress to a high professional standard.

-Storage – we carefully fold your dress with acid free tissue paper into one of our beautiful preservation boxes and have it ready for you to store in a safe place at home.
+We carefully fold your dress with acid free tissue paper into one of our beautiful preservation boxes and have it ready for you to store in a safe place at home.

-Collection – because we take time and care over cleaning and finishing your dress it will take up to six weeks to have your dress finished and ready for collection.
+Because we take time and care over cleaning and finishing your dress it will take up to six weeks to have your dress finished and ready for collection.
 Please give us plenty of notice if you need a faster turn-around and we’ll do our utmost to work to your schedule.